A potential sterile neutrino search utilizing spectral distortion in a two-reactor/one-detector configuration: Conclusion

 \section{Conclusion}

-The technique presented in this paper provides a formalism that could be used to explore possible sterile neutrino explanation tension that the reactor anti-neutrino experiment such as Double Chooz, RENO and Daya Bay are observing.
-A positive discovery would imply that sterile neutrinos have a mass less than 0.2 eV$^2$, which is consistent with current cosmological results.
-It is observed that the distances between the Chooz B reactors and the DC near detector will allow sensitivity to a new region of $\Delta m^{2}_{14}$ from 0.002 to 0.5 eV$^2$.
-The near DC detector will provide high statistics and will have the power to discriminate spectral features due to active flavors from those due to sterile neutrinos.
+The two-reactor/one-detector technique presented in this paper provides a formalism that could be used to study sterile neutrino oscillations as a viable solution to the RAA.
+The technique utilizes shape distortions in anti-neutrino spectra, which are caused by interference terms coming from the addition, subtraction, or division of oscillation probabilities over different source-detector baselines.
+The shape discrimination power relies on the backgrounds being well-understood, knowledge that can be obtained when data is taken during periods when both reactors are off.
+In the case of Double Chooz, the distances between the Chooz B reactors and the near detector will provide sensitivity to a new region of $\Delta m^{2}_{14}$ from 0.002 to 0.5 eV$^2$.
 Future experiments could seek to optimize the distances involved in a two-reactor/one-detector analysis to increase spectral shape discrimination in the $\Delta m^{2}$ region of interest.